iniyannatarajan/Anime.jl/README.md

 using Pkg
 Pkg.add("Anime")
 ```
-or by entering package mode by tpying `]` in the Julia REPL and then typing
+or by entering package mode by typing `]` in the Julia REPL and then typing
 ```julia
 add Anime
 ```